-Optional brine recipe included – be aware that the brine takes significant more planning ahead – as it needs to sit for 48 hours.
+Optional brine recipe included – be aware that the brine takes significant more planning ahead – as it needs to sit for up to 48 hours.

-- 1 turkey (photos show a 13 pound turkey)
+- 1 fresh or thawed whole turkey (photos show a 13 pound turkey)

 - 3 cups of kosher salt (if using table salt at least cut salt amount in half)